 There have been one or two occasions though where we’ve caught them watching stuff like Annoying Orange and a Buzz Lightyear video in which the language was definitely inappropriate.

 And it’s not surprising.
-In a recent GPEN report on children’s privacy online, the results showed that nearly 60% of websites and apps redirect children away from the site or app, meaning there is a greater chance of discovering inappropriate content.
+In the 2015 study, the GPEN report on children’s privacy online, the results showed that nearly 60% of websites and apps redirect children away from the site or app, meaning there is a greater chance of discovering inappropriate content.
 It also found that only 22% tailored content specifically for children.

 So I was pleased when we were recently invited to review KidzInMind which is described as “a safe digital playground filled with fun and educational apps for the growing minds of little children”.